In 1976, Willi Koeppen, celebrity chef and owner of ‘The Cuckoo’, disappears without a trace. The case has never been solved.

 Koeppen quickly established himself at the Chevron, and began a meteoric rise.

-His youth, and background, made him interesting as more than just a chef.
+His youth, and background, made him interesting, beyond his skill as a chef.
 He was a symbol of the international influence being felt in Melbourne, a sign of the changing times.

-In 1957, he began hosting his own radio talk show on local station 3KY.
+In 1957, he began hosting a radio talk show on local station 3KY.
 The popularity of this lead to him being offered his own TV program.

 Koeppen demonstrated his recipes and provided cooking tips.
 Like TV chefs in the modern era, Koeppen also used his program to promote other brands.
 He was hired as a spokesperson by Heinz, and used their products in his program.